-Hero Cops Commended for Bravery After Confronting Southport Dance Class Killer
+Hero Cops Commended for Bravery After Knife Attack at Kids’ Taylor Swift Dance Class

-Three Merseyside Police officers have been officially commended for extraordinary bravery after confronting a knife-wielding attacker during a horrifying mass stabbing at a children’s Taylor Swift-themed dance class in Southport.
+Three Merseyside Police officers have been hailed as heroes for their incredible bravery during a terrifying mass stabbing at a children’s Taylor Swift-themed dance class in Southport.

-Rudakubana later admitted to 16 charges including three counts of murder, and was sentenced to life with a minimum of 52 years at Liverpool Crown Court in January 2025.
-His victims were named as Elsie Stancombe, Alice De Silva Aguiar, and Bebe King.
+Rudakubana later admitted to 16 charges including three counts of murder and was sentenced to life in prison with a minimum 52-year term at Liverpool Crown Court in January 2025.

-The officers have been nominated for the National Police Bravery Awards, where their heroic actions will be formally recognised on July 10.
+The brave officers have now been nominated for the prestigious National Police Bravery Awards, where their swift, fearless actions will be recognised on July 10.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.